ruiasribeiro/jacinto/README.md

 -   🥞 Shows the food menu @ UMinho
 -   🎱 Shows a random magic 8-ball answer
+-   📊 Creates a poll with the given options
 -   🎲 Picks a random number/user/users

 ## Requirements